dbrennand/dbrennand.github.io/content/blog/:covid-19-app.md

 I had some free time recently so I decided to develop something which was relevant to current worldwide situation.
 The ongoing Coronavirus (COVID-19) pandemic.

-This is going to be a short blog post about the application, its aims and deploying it to Azure App Service.
+This is going to be a short blog post about the application, its aims and the process of deploying it to Azure App Service.

 # Aims